LaubPlusCo/Docker-for-Sitecore-dev/containers/solr/6.6.0-bitnami-sitecore/readme.md

 ## Prerequisites
 - Docker v17.06.0  or later - [Download here](https://store.docker.com/editions/community/docker-ce-desktop-windows)
+- Docker has to be set for Linux containers

-## Usage
+## Usage (first time)

-1. Open Powershell as admin in /containers/solr/bitnami-6.6-sitecore/
+1. Open Powershell or other command line as admin in ./containers/solr/bitnami-6.6-sitecore/
 2. Run > $ docker-compose up
 3. Wait for SOLR to start
 4. Verify installation on localhost:8983

     That's it.
-If the bitnami is cached on your machine it takes even less than a minute.
+If the bitnami image is cached on your machine it takes even less than a minute.

 **More steps for first time run**